 We’ve all heard and seen the “buy gold” advertisements on radio and television.
 Usually, a paid celebrity will talk about how “bad” the markets can be and then pitch a gold product.
 The question is, how much attention should we give to these ads?
 Is gold a good investment?
 They tell us if the stock market crashes, this is one investment that won’t go belly up.
 However, gold is always compared to stocks, not fixed incomes like bonds.

 The thought of being debt free sounds like a dream come true for most of us.
 Many folks are wrapped up in credit card debt, car payments, mortgage payments, etc. However, there’s one debt freeing yourself from could do more harm than good, from a mathematical standpoint.
 That is your mortgage debt.
 Honestly, it’s often not a good idea to pay it off or even pay extra on it before age 50.

 It is hard to believe one of the most important aspects pertaining to our kids’ future is often overlooked: learning about finances!
 Since these life-changing concepts are not adequately covered in schools (in my opinion), that job falls on us parents!
 One great (and fun) way is by playing financial games for kids.
 These games will expose them to the rules they will encounter during banking and managing money as they grow up.
 The best part—when playing these money-related games, they can take financial risks without being penalized.
-Spring and summer trips are a great time to snatch up one or more and get your kids’ financially simple education started!
+Now a great time to grab one or more of these games and get your kids’ financially simple education started!

 It’s great that you are getting a summer job!
 But when you’re anticipating getting that first paycheck you might be wondering to yourself “do I have to pay taxes at a summer job?”
 Even a part-timer like you is expected to pay the US Government their due.
 Yes, life is not always as Financially Simple as we would like.
 Here is some helpful info to help you deal with taxes at your summer job: